swetasuman295/banking-system/README.md

 - [ ] Audit log

 ## Known Issue
-- [ ] Fixed all sonarqube issues just one left just to show that i know this needs to be fixed and all others are fixed
+- [ ] One SonarQube issue left - I fixed all the others but left one intentionally to show I'm aware of code quality tools
 - [ ] Single currency only
-- [ ] No real-time notifications
+- [ ] No real-time notifications : could add WebSockets for live balance changes
+- [ ] add frontend to docker

+## Notes
+The frontend is made intentionally simple - just demonstrates the balance endpoint as required.
+The real focus is on the backend architecture and making sure the business logic is solid.
+All the assignment requirements are met, including the negative balance prevention (validated at three layers: API, service, and database), the 1% credit card fee, and the one-card-per-account rule.